davidleston/hanabi-how-to/index.md

   </tiles>
 </hand>

-A new tile will be drawn and placed on their right side of their hand:
+A new tile will be drawn and placed on the right side (from their perspective) of their hand:

 <hand>
   <header>Teammate's hand</header>